Knees and knee pain. Boy, do we work our knees…or at least

 and exercise to help coordinate motion.
 One approach

 to improving motion is resistance training whose

-effectiveness can particularly be noted in hopping.
+effectiveness can really be noted in hopping.
 Researchers

 found that hopping demands strong ankles and knees that interact

 well.
 Resistance training increases strength and coordination benefiting

 (4) Do not let the child in you hop away just yet!